 As a Tier One research university, the University of North Texas celebrates our graduate students and their dedication to conducting extensive research.
 The Three Minute Thesis (3MT®) is an academic research communication competition developed by The University of Queensland (UQ), Australia.

-The first 3MT® completion was held at the UQ, with 160 doctoral candidates competing.
-Now, 3MT® is held in over 900 universities across more than 80 countries.
-Dr. Joseph Oppong, Professor of Geography, Associate Vice Provost for Graduate Education and Academic Associate Dean of the Toulouse Graduate School, brought the multi-national competition to the University of North Texas (UNT) in 2015, and it’s been a pleasure to present our researchers to a global audience.
-The university hosts two competitions, with master's students competing in the spring and doctoral students competing in the fall.
+Although originally created at the University of Queensland, the 3MT® competition is now held at over 900 universities across more than 80 countries.
+Dr. Joseph Oppong, Associate Vice Provost for Graduate Education and Academic Associate Dean of the Toulouse Graduate School introduced the competition to UNT in 2015, and our students' research now reaches a global audience.
+UNT hosts two competitions, the master's students competing in the spring and doctoral students competing in the fall

 Prizes are a significant incentive for candidates entering the competition.

 Twelve contestants are selected from the UNT TGS preliminary round to advance to the UNT finals.
-The first-place winner of the fall semester doctoral competition will advance to the Council of Southern Graduate School’s 3MT® conference competition in February 2022.
+The first-place winner of the fall semester doctoral competition will advance to the Council of Southern Graduate School’s 3MT® conference competition in March 2024.